-To answer this question, the study doctors counted the number of seizures that the participants had during the study.
+To answer this question, the study doctors counted the number of seizures that the participants had reported during the study.
 They calculated the average number of seizures per week.
-Then, the researchers compared the average number of seizures per week in the participants who took levetiracetam and in the participants who took the placebo.
+Then, the researchers compared the average number of seizures per week for the participants who took levetiracetam to the participants who took the placebo.

+The researchers found that:

-On average, they found that the participants who took levetiracetam had 26.8% fewer seizures per week than the participants who took the placebo.
+- the participants who took 1,000 mg per day of levetiracetam had 18.8% fewer seizures per week than the participants who took the placebo - the participants who took 3,000 mg per day of levetiracetam had 23.0% fewer seizures per week than the participants who took the placebo